 Some constraints only affect a single domain, others — referred to as standard constraints — affect several domains (e.g. an entire branch, platform, or department), or even all domains of the organization (e.g. company-wide strategy, organization-wide rules, etc).

-Some external constraints are fixed while others may be negotiable with stakeholders.
+Some external constraints are fixed, while others may be negotiable with stakeholders.
 They can include:

-Describe important constraints to the delegatees’ autonomy and influence and if necessary, offer some context to clarify why each constraint exists.
+Describe important constraints to the delegatees’ autonomy and influence, and if necessary, offer some context to clarify why each constraint exists.

 Examples:

-- Constraint: (requirement) Ensure that we have clearance from the provider for training external consultants, (anticipated impact) so that we get the reduced rate for training.
-Driver: (current situation) We have an agreement with the external services provider that external consultants only receive 50% of their hourly fee for attending training provided by our company.
+Driver: We have an agreement with the external services provider that external consultants only receive 50% of their hourly fee for attending training provided by our company.

-- Constraint: (requirement) Prioritize work on projects with deadlines over time spent on training and development (anticipated impact) so that we can keep to delivery dates agreed upon with customers.
-(Driver is obvious in this case)
+2. Constraint: Prioritize work on projects with deadlines over time spent on training and development, so that we can keep to delivery dates agreed upon with customers.

-- Constraint: (requirement) Monthly expenditure over $15k needs to be approved with the PM (anticipated impact) to ensure total expenditure for the project remains within the overall budget.
-(Driver is obvious in this case)
+3. Constraint: Monthly expenditure over $15k needs to be approved with the PM to ensure total expenditure for the project remains within the overall budget.

-- Constraint: (requirement) Consult with the Architecture Circle on decisions related to software architecture, (anticipated impact) to ensure architectural coherence throughout all software products.
-(Driver is obvious in this case)
+4. Constraint: Consult with the Architecture Circle on decisions related to software architecture, to ensure architectural coherence throughout all software products.

-- Constraint: (requirement) Schedule all hands meetings between 15:00–18:00 CEST, (anticipated impact) so that team members from the various time-zones can work during typical working hours.
-(Driver is obvious in this case)
+5. Constraint: Schedule all hands meetings between 15:00 — 18:00 CEST, so that team members from the various time zones can work during typical working hours.

-- Constraint: (requirement) Deliver the finished product to the integration team by 01 Feb (anticipated impact) so that they have time to complete integration before the non-negotiable project deadline on 10 March.
-(Driver is obvious in this case)
+7. Constraint: Deliver the finished product to the integration team by 01 Feb so that they have time to complete integration before the non-negotiable project deadline on 10 March.

 Tips: